Britain, India call for immediate cease-fire in Ukraine

 Johnson also announced $1.29 billion in new investments and export deals in areas from software engineering and artificial intelligence to health, creating almost 11,000 jobs across the United Kingdom.

+The two countries also agreed to collaborate on the manufacturing of defense equipment, systems, spare parts and components under the “Make in India” program through a transfer of technology and setting up of joint ventures.

+"They noted cooperation in key areas of strategic collaboration, including modern fighter aircraft and jet engine advanced core technology,’’ it said.

-The two countries are committing up to $96.80 million to roll out adaptable clean tech innovations from India to the wider Indo-Pacific and Africa, and working together on international development and girls’ education, a British High Commission statement said.
+The two countries are also committing up to $96.8 million to roll out adaptable clean tech innovations from India to the wider Indo-Pacific and Africa, and working together on international development and girls’ education, a British High Commission statement said.

 Soon after his arrival in India on Thursday, Johnson said he was aware of the close ties that India and Russia have shared.